op3/boris/README.md

 ## Acknowledgements

-We thank U. Friman-Gayer for valuable discussions.
+We thank U. Friman-Gayer for valuable discussions and J. Kleemann for testing.
 This work has been funded by the State of Hesse under the grant “Nuclear Photonics” within the LOEWE program.
 O. Papst acknowledges support by the Helmholtz Graduate School for Hadron and Ion Research of the Helmholtz Association.